Custom properties are extra data fields for your models.

 Nope, they are not.
 “LENGTH” and “length” will both work.

-Although, in very rare cases, SOLIDWORKS seemed to be case sensitive.
-It’s very annoying, and I haven’t been able to reproduce it.
+Although, in very rare cases, SOLIDWORKS seemed to be case-sensitive.
+It’s very annoying.
+One example is “SW-Configuration Name”.

 When you want to use a variable, you need one of these prefixes, followed by the variable name.

-These prefixes tell SOLIDWORKS where to gets its data from. $PRPVIEW uses the model that is in the view, for example.
+These prefixes tell SOLIDWORKS where to get its data from. $PRPVIEW uses the model that is in the view, for example.

 The best way to practice these is in notepad because some of these are very hard to get right.
 Then copy and paste them into SOLIDWORKS.